Rare Earth (band): 1970s

 Also in 1974, the group began working with Motown producer Frank Wilson.
 But this proved to be short lived.
 The Wilson sessions, which would have been the follow-up to Ma, were completed but remained in the vaults of Motown.
 A proposed double live record, recorded in 1974, and another live set, Live in Chicago, were also shelved.

 In July 1974 the group divided, mostly due to Hoorelbeke's falling out with band manager Ron Strasner and most of the others supporting Strasner.
 Hoorelbeke left the group, along with Mike Urso, and they formed a new band, HUB, with Rare Earth's 1970–1972 co-producer, Tom Baird, using the initials of their surnames (Hoorelbeke, Urso and Baird).
-HUB went on to record two albums for Capitol Records but produced no hits.
-The project came to a sudden end in November 1975 after Baird was killed in a boating accident.
+HUB recorded two albums for Capitol Records but produced no hits.
+The project suddenly ended in November 1975 after Baird was killed in a boating accident.

 The rest of the band (minus Olson, who left to join the backup band for Jennifer Warnes) decided to continue as Rare Earth and brought in new players: Jerry LaCroix (vocals, sax, harmonica, formerly of the Boogie Kings, Edgar Winter's White Trash and Blood, Sweat & Tears), Paul Warren (guitar, backing vocals), Bartholomew ("Frosty") Eugene Smith-Frost (formerly with Sweathog and Lee Michaels, drums), Reggie McBride (ex-Stevie Wonder, bass) and Gabriel Katona (keyboards).

 The new lineup recorded the album Back to Earth in 1975 and went back on the road.
 However, both Paul Warren and Frosty left during this tour and new drummer Chet McCracken (who would go on to join the Doobie Brothers) was hired to finish out their 1975 tour.
 The band then recorded Midnight Lady (minus Katona and McCracken), which was released in 1976.
-Frank Westbrook replaced Katona on keyboards, whilst McCracken was not replaced, instead session musician Ollie Brown handled percussion duties for Midnight Lady.
+Frank Westbrook replaced Katona on keyboards, whilst McCracken was not replaced; instead session musician Ollie Brown handled percussion duties for Midnight Lady.
 But neither of these releases sold as well as the band had been used to and they soon found themselves bogged down and unable to tour when they brought a lawsuit against former member Hoorelbeke, claiming that he tried to make off with the group's name and retirement monies.
-Hoorelbeke was found to be innocent and was given a settlement, while the others were given the rights to the name "Rare Earth", which Bridges eventually trademarked under Gilbert Bridges Enterprises and the band continued on.
+Hoorelbeke was found to be innocent and was given a settlement, while the others were given the rights to the name Rare Earth, which Bridges eventually trademarked under Gilbert Bridges Enterprises, and the band continued.